harvard-lil/nuremberg/README.md

 In production, all site javascript is compacted into a single minified blob by `compressor`.
 (The exception is the rarely-needed dependency `jsPDF`.)

-#### In Production
+### In Production

-When deploying, you should run `manage.py compress` to bundle, minify and compress CSS and JS files, and `manage.py collectstatic` to move the remaining assets into `static/`.
+When deploying, you should run `docker compose exec web python manage.py compress` to bundle, minify and compress CSS and JS files, and `docker compose exec web python manage.py collectstatic` to move the remaining assets into `static/`.
 This folder should not be committed to git.

 For deployment to Heroku, these static files will be served by the WhiteNoise server.
 In other environments it may be appropriate to serve them directly with Nginx or Apache.
 If necessary, the output directory can be controlled with an environment-specific override of the `STATIC_ROOT` settings variable.